 - 1) Understand and apply current chemical theories in the following areas: - a.
 Use of the language and terminologies of organic chemist (nomenclature, concepts, and fundamental transformations). - b.
-Use of fundamental concepts to understand and predict structures, properties, reactivity, and mechanisms of organic compounds. - c.
+Use of fundamental concepts to understand and predict structures, properties, reactivity, and mechanisms of organic reactions. - c.
 Use of molecular models and/or modeling software to explain reactivity, stability, and function. - 2) Communicate understanding of organic principles - a.
-In writing on exams, quizzes, and assignments. - 3) Develop critical thinking skills by
+In writing on exams, quizzes, and assignments. - 3) Develop critical thinking skills by:

 - a.
-Appling knowledge to new findings in chemical science. - b.
-Posing questions and answering question on multiple cognitive levels - 4) Develop awareness of modern issues in chemistry by - a.
-Understanding the impact of organic chemistry in our daily life and professional knowledge. - b.
+Appling your knowledge to new findings in chemical science. - b.
+Posing questions and answering question on multiple cognitive levels - 4) Develop awareness of modern issues in chemistry by: - a.
+Understanding the impact of organic chemistry in our daily lives and your professional development. - b.
 Examining ethical issues which relate to applied organic chemistry.